-In this episode, Lisa is joined by Curtis Brooks, Principal and Practice Director, The Magis Group.
+In Episode 11 of The Healthcare Leadership Experience, Lisa is joined by Curtis Brooks, Principal and Practice Director, The Magis Group.
 Curtis helps organizations think differently about engaging C-suite executives.

-- Leading your audience to discover the solution for themselves
+- Essential steps to lead your audience to discover the solution for themselves.

 CLICK HERE TO DOWNLOAD THE PDF TRANSCRIPT